View crash reports for mobile and custom applications

-Reviewing and fixing mobile app crashes is vital to improving mobile-app user experience.
-Dynatrace OneAgent for Mobile captures crashes and sends the stack traces to Dynatrace so that the criticality of the crash can be assessed and the root cause of the issue can be identified.
-With the mobile-crash analysis workflow, you can see the impact of crashes, identify the affected user groups, and quickly get to the root cause.
-By proactively resolving issues, you can thereby ensure that your applications consistently meet your business goals.
+Reviewing and fixing crashes is vital to improving your application user experience.
+Dynatrace captures crashes and sends the stack traces to Dynatrace so that you can assess the criticality of the crash and identify the root cause of the issue.
+With the crash analysis workflow, you can see the impact of crashes, identify the affected user groups, and quickly get to the root cause.
+By proactively resolving issues, you can ensure that your applications consistently meet your business goals.

 When working with a client-server setup, some crashes have their root cause on the server side.
-Dynatrace uses PurePath and OneAgent to correlate user actions with web requests, thereby giving you full visibility from individual user actions to the specific server-side database statements that contribute to mobile crashes.
+Dynatrace uses PurePath® technology and OneAgent® to correlate user actions with web requests, thereby giving you complete visibility, from individual user actions to the specific server-side database statements that contribute to crashes.

 - Select the app you want to analyze.

-Crash analysis gives you an overview of all crash groups that occurred during the selected time frame and allows you to focus on a range of properties and dimensions that might be specific to the crash pattern.
-You can therefore analyze mobile app crashes based on operating system version, app version, user region, session duration, connectivity type, and various other dimensions.
+The Crash analysis page gives you an overview of all crash groups that occurred during the selected timeframe and allows you to focus on a range of properties and dimensions that might be specific to the crash pattern.
+Therefore, you can analyze crashes based on the operating system version, application version, user region, session duration, connectivity type, and other dimensions.

-Symbolication and deobfuscation converts hexcodes and stack traces captured by Dynatrace into human-readable formats.
-By uploading symbol files, you can see clear text method names in the stack trace instead of hex codes or cryptic names provided by the obfuscator.
+Symbolication or deobfuscation converts hex codes and stack traces captured by Dynatrace into human-readable formats.
+By uploading symbol files, you can see clear-text method names in the stack trace instead of hex codes or cryptic names provided by the obfuscator.

 For detailed instructions, see Upload and manage symbol files for mobile applications.